junsooshin/dataquest/README.md

 ## What the folders are for:

 Each folder is a guided project from Dataquest.
-It includes a Python file and a dataset.
+It includes a Python file and/or Jupyter Notebook file, and a dataset.

 - US_births